-The vaccination schedule is traditionally conducted by the veterinarian who first interacts with the cat.
+The vaccination schedule for cats is traditionally conducted by the veterinarian who first interacts with the cat.
 It’s important to know the exact age of the kitten so that the proper interval between individual shots can be determined, for the best possible immune response.

 Just like dogs, cats are vaccinated with both core and non-core vaccines, different in priority.
 Core vaccines protect the cats against severe life-threatening diseases or if the potential disease can be transmitted to people.
-On the other hand, non-core immunization protects the animals against not so common diseases.
+On the other hand, non-core immunization protects the animals against not-so-common diseases.

-Core vaccines for cats include those that protect the animal against FCV (Feline Calicivirus), FHV-1 (Feline Herpesvirus – 1) and FPV (Feline Panleukopenia Virus).
+Core vaccines for cats include those that protect the animal against FCV (Feline Calicivirus), FHV-1 (Feline Herpesvirus – 1), and FPV (Feline Panleukopenia Virus).
 Cats in Europe must be routinely vaccinated against Rabies in order to protect their health and the people around them.
 In many countries, this vaccination is a legal requirement and it’s mandatory for international travel of the pet.

 Most kittens in the first few weeks of their lives are protected with MDA (Maternal Derived Antibody).
-Without proper serological testing, the length of the protection cannot be exactly determined, as some of the kittens have higher titers that last longer, and vise-verse.
+Without proper serological testing, the length of the protection cannot be exactly determined, as some of the kittens have higher titers that last longer, and visa-versa.
 As a result, a series of primal core vaccines are recommended until the kitten turns a certain age.

-Except for Rabies, FCV, FHV-1 and FPV immunization is achieved with the first shot being given at 6-8 weeks of age.
-Every other shot of the core primal series is given to the kitten every 2-4 weeks until the cat turns 16 weeks of age.
+Except for Rabies, FCV, FHV-1, and FPV immunization is achieved with the first shot being given at six to eight weeks of age.
+Every other shot of the core primal series is given to the kitten every two to four weeks until the cat turns 16 weeks of age.

 Kittens get the first shot against Rabies at 12 weeks of age and the re-vaccination follows annually, in most countries.

 Two bacterial infections in cats can be prevented with active artificial immunization.
-For protection against Chlamydia felis two initial parenteral doses are required at 9 weeks of age and 2-4 weeks later.
-Administering nasally a single dose of avirulent live Bordetella bronchiseptica at 4 weeks of age with annual re-vaccination provides protection against this bacterium.
+For protection against Chlamydia felis, two initial parenteral doses are required at nine weeks of age and again two to four weeks later.

 It is recommended that the initial treatment should start 10 days prior to the initial core vaccination.